splunk/public-o11y-docs/apm/apm-use-cases/troubleshoot-tag-spotlight.rst

     :width: 99%
     :alt: This screenshot shows the payment service in the service map and Tag Spotlight side panel.

-Deepu scans through the requests and errors for each indexed tag in the payment service
+Deepu reviews Tag Spotlight for tags that are correlated with errors
 =========================================================================================

-Deepu scans through the requests and errors correlated with each indexed tag in the payment service
+Deepu scans through the requests and errors correlated with each indexed tag in the payment service.

 ..  image:: /_images/apm/apm-use-cases/troubleshoot-tag-spotlight-01.png
     :width: 99%